ballerina-platform/ballerina-lang/docs/language-server/CompilerPluginCompletions.md

 - `priority`: The priority of this item defines the order in which the items are shown to the user.
 If the priority is high the item will be shown before the item will be grouped at the top of the completion item list.

-- `additionalTextEdits`: An optional array of additional text edits that are applied when selecting this completion.
+- `additionalTextEdits`: An optional array of additional text edits that are applied when selecting this completion.Edits must not overlap (including the same insert position) with the main edit nor with themselves.
+Additional text edits should be used to change text unrelated to the  current cursor position (for example adding an import statement at the top of the file if the completion item will insert a qualified type).

 ## Example
 We are going to develop a package called `lstest/package_comp_plugin_with_completions`.
 We will develop a compiler plugin called `SampleCompilerPluginWithCompletionProvider` with this package.